First-Principles Calculation of Superconducting $T_c$ in Superhard B-C-N Metals

 \textit{Methods --} First-principles density functional theory (DFT) calculations are based on the Quantum ESPRESSO software (version 7.2)~\cite{QuantumEspressoPaper_Gianozzi2017, QuantumEspressoPaper2_Gianozzi2009}, and electron-phonon calculations are performed with the EPW code (version 5.7)~\cite{EPWpaper_Lee2023,EPW_Giustino2017,Elphwann_Giustino2007}.
 In addition to B$_2$C$_3$N and B$_4$C$_5$N$_3$, we perform benchmark calculations for BC$_5$ and MgB$_2$ (the current $T_c$ record-holder among ambient-pressure BCS superconductors).
 Figure \ref{fig:systems} shows the structures under study.
 The BC$_{5}$, B$_2$C$_3$N, and B$_4$C$_5$N$_3$ structures are sourced from their respective papers~\cite{chen2021machine, BC5Superconductor_Calandra2008} and arranged into 12-atom unit cells.
 The structure for MgB$_{2}$ is sourced from the Materials Project~\cite{MaterialsProject_Jain2013}.
-The Monkhorst-Pack sampling scheme~\cite{MonkhorstPack1976} is used with a $\Gamma$-centered k-point mesh of resolution $0.02 \times 2\pi$ \AA$^{-1}$ along each reciprocal lattice vector.
+The Monkhorst-Pack sampling scheme~\cite{MonkhorstPack1976} is used with a $\Gamma$-centered $\mathbf{k}$-point mesh of $28\times 28\times 5$ for the B-C and B-C-N materials, and a mesh of $21\times 21\times 21$ for MgB$_2$.
 A Marzari-Vanderbilt smearing~\cite{MarzariSmearing1999} of 6 mRy is employed.
 The convergence criteria of self-consistent and structural relaxation calculations are set to $10^{-8}$ Ry per unit cell and $10^{-6}$ Ry per Bohr radius, respectively.
 We adopt a wavefunction kinetic energy cutoff of 100 Ry, which suffices to converge the DFT total energy difference within $10^{-6}$ Ry per atom.
 For each crystal structure, we fully relax the lattice parameters and atomic positions without pressure.
 Afterwards, we compute the electronic, phonon, and electron-phonon properties.
-All calculations use norm-conserving pseudopotentials from the \textit{Pseudo Dojo} library~\cite{Pseudodojo_VanSetten2018} and the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{PBE_Perdew1996}.
+All calculations use norm-conserving pseudopotentials from the standardized \textit{PseudoDojo} library~\cite{Pseudodojo_VanSetten2018} and the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{PBE_Perdew1996}, with the following valence states for each element: B:$2s^22p^1$, C:$2s^22p^2$, N:$2s^22p^3$, and Mg:$2s^22p^63s^2$.
 The dynamical matrices and linear variation of the self-consistent potential are calculated with density-functional perturbation theory (DFPT)~\cite{DFPT_Baroni2001}.
+Here, the same $\mathbf{k}$-point sampling meshes described above are used.
+The $\mathbf{q}$-point sampling mesh is $9\times 9\times 3$ for the B-C and B-C-N materials, and $7\times 7\times 7$ for MgB$_2$.
+These meshes are sufficiently converged for the systems under study.

 The EPW calculations use Wannier interpolation on uniform $\Gamma$-centered $\mathbf{k}$-grids with the Wannier90 code~\cite{WannierEcosystem_Marrazzo2023,Wannier90_Pizzi2020}.
 In the cases of BC$_{5}$, B$_{2}$C$_{3}$N, and B$_{4}$C$_{5}$N$_{3}$, we consider $2p$ orbitals for every B and C atom as initial projections for the maximally localized Wannier functions~\cite{MLWF_Marzari2012}; in MgB$_2$, Mg $3s$ and B $2p_z$ orbitals are considered.
 After Wannierization, we perform electron-phonon computation on dense $70\times 70 \times 14$ ($70\times 70\times 70$) $\kvec$ and $35 \times 35\ \times 7$ ($35 \times 35 \times 35$) Fourier-interpolated $\qvec$ grids for the B-C and B-C-N systems (MgB$_2$) to evaluate the Eliashberg spectral function $\aF$ and the isotropic electron-phonon coupling $\lambda$.
 The anisotropic Eliashberg equations are solved on the same dense interpolated $\kvec$ and $\qvec$ grids with imaginary Matsubara frequencies~\cite{AnisotropicEliashberg_Margine2013}.
 The solutions are brought to the real axis with Padé approximants.
 The crystal structures and Fermi surfaces are visualized respectively by VESTA~\cite{VESTA_Momma2011} and FermiSurfer~\cite{FermiSurfer_Kawamura2019} softwares.